 When working with ontologies, version control is critically important.
 In CENtree, if users edit public ontologies, the changes can be reconciled with new releases.
 A merged view of the combined ontology highlights any conflicts, enabling curators to focus on things that need to be addressed.

-Look out for the next blog in our ‘Ontologies with SciBite’ series where we’ll discuss the benefits for simplifying visualisation and curation.
+The next blog in our ‘Ontologies with SciBite’ series discusses the benefits for simplifying visualisation and curation.

 Cambridge, UK - SciBite, the award-winning semantic technology company, today announced the launch of CENtree, an innovative, collaborative platform which revolutionises the way Life Sciences organisations manage and release ontologies.Read